LEADERSHIP

 Prior to The Network: TUFH Aricia worked as a midwife in Gambia, Finland, United Kingdom, and Belgium in low-risk birthing units.
 She co-founded and was the first president of the Student Network Organization in 2015.
 She has been attending TUFH annual conferences since 2012.

 Serving in the capacity of the Operations Manager at TUFH.
 Nikolaj Hansen-Turton also serves as Education Platform and Social Media Manager for the Social Innovations Journal.
 Originally from Philadelphia and now lives in London.
-Currently inishing studies at Queen Mary, University of London – MSc Digital Marketing.
+Nikolaj holds a Undergraduate Degree in Politics and International Relations, and a Post Graduate in Digital Marketing – Queen Mary, University of London.

 Dr Stephen Knight is a retired public health medicine physician from South Africa.
 I